shymonk/shymonk/posts/how-to-customize-save-in-django-admin-inline-form.md

     class BookForm(forms.ModelForm):
         model = Book

-With this `AuthorAdmin`, you can get all things done without doubt.
+With this `BookInline`, you can get all things done without doubt.
 But let't think about a special case:

 > Assume that there's another Model `Press`, every author belongs to